Arthur H. Aufses, Jr. MD Archives and Records Management

-The Mount Sinai Archives and Records Management program, a unit of Mount Sinai’s Academic Informatics and Technology Department, serves the Icahn School of Medicine at Mount Sinai community by:
+The Arthur H. Aufses, Jr. MD Archives and Mount Sinai Records Management Program, a unit of Mount Sinai’s Academic Informatics and Technology Department, serves the Icahn School of Medicine at Mount Sinai community by:

 - Helping departments to manage records throughout their lifecycle, including the appropriate disposition at the end of that cycle.

-- Ensuring the permanent retention in the Mount Sinai Archives of all records of enduring value.
+- Ensuring the permanent retention in The Arthur H. Aufses, Jr. MD Archives of all records of enduring value.

-- Answering questions and providing resources in a variety of formats related to Mount Sinai’s history.
+- Answering questions and providing resources related to the history of the Mount Sinai Health System in a variety of formats.

 Records in the Archives are available for use by anyone with a defined research goal or with a need for non-restricted information in the collection.
 Access to portions of the files may be restricted by the donor or the Archives depending on the nature of the material.
 See the Research Policies section below for more specific information.

-The Records Management Program is part of the Archives and Records Management Division of the Academic Informatics and Technology Department and serves the entire Mount Sinai Health System, including the Icahn School of Medicine at Mount Sinai.
-We assist employees throughout the Health System in managing records throughout the entire lifecycle: from creation or receipt, through the use and maintenance stage, until final disposition either to destruction or permanent retention in the Mount Sinai Archives.
+The Mount Sinai Records Management Program serves the entire Mount Sinai Health System, including the Icahn School of Medicine at Mount Sinai.
+We assist employees throughout the Health System in managing records throughout the entire lifecycle: from creation or receipt, through the use and maintenance stage, until final disposition either to destruction or permanent retention in The Arthur H. Aufses, Jr. MD Archives.

 More detailed information on the program is available to Health System employees through the Mount Sinai Intranet.